engideer-tech/LightGrayBG/README.md

 # LightGrayBG
 LightGrayBG is a simple tweak to the IntelliJ Light theme, changing its editor background color from pure white to a more pleasant light gray (hex: #FAFAFA).

-Unfortunately, IntelliJ-based IDEs do not allow their users to make such simple changes without enabling internal development tools, which is the reason for this theme’s existence.
+Unfortunately, IntelliJ-based IDEs do not allow their users to make such simple changes without enabling JetBrain's internal development tools — which is the reason for this simple theme’s existence.